 The DSAA reserves the right (s) to inspect, monitor and otherwise evaluate the premises where such driver education and traffic safety business is conducted.
 Furthermore, the DSAA also reserves its right (s) to inspect, monitor and otherwise evaluate to ensure that all business practices, educational quality and conduct within this industry are to the professional standards prescribed by the DSAA and exceed those set forth by any local, state/provincial or federal government.

-When a driving school owner or driving school association is ready to commit to this code of ethics, then they are ready to join the Driving School Association of the Americas, Inc.
+If your school or driving school association is ready to help us achieve this code of ethics, then we are eager to welcome you into the Driving School Association of the Americas, Inc as new members.